The Limerick Milk Market – foodie paradise

 In 1995 the Trustees identified a need to make over the Milk Market and they began an incredibly ambitious reconstruction.
 In 1995 the Market was re-opened and it won a European Heritage Award in September of 1995.
 In 2004 the Trustees determined that significant new work should be done on the Market and they worked tirelessly to make it one of the finest Markets in Ireland.

-In June of 2010, the new Milk Market re-opened as an all year round market space, with major markets taking place on Fridays, Saturdays and Sundays.
+In June 2010, the new Milk Market re-opened as an all-year-round market space, with major markets taking place on Fridays, Saturdays and Sundays.
 There is a new pavilion with an eating space on the upper deck and the Market is now an all-weather space for events and vendors.

 The objectives of the Limerick Milk Market are:

 - to provide Limerick residents and visitors with access to a wide variety of fresh, local, in-season products, typically directly from the producer.

 - to provide a centralised location for local producers (food and non-food produce), who work to agreed standards, to profitably market their products directly to the buying public.